Jared Cunningham: Professional career

 In July 2015, Cunningham joined the Utah Jazz for the 2015 NBA Summer League.
 On September 28, 2015, he signed with the Cleveland Cavaliers.
 On February 18, 2016, he was traded, along with a future second-round pick, to the Orlando Magic in exchange for Channing Frye.
 Four days later, he was waived by the Magic.
 On March 8, he was reacquired by the Idaho Stampede.
 The next day, he made his season debut for Idaho in a 114–113 loss to the Texas Legends, recording 30 points and three rebounds in 26 minutes.

 On March 16, 2016, Cunningham signed a 10-day contract with the Milwaukee Bucks.
 On March 20, he made his debut for the Bucks in a 94–85 loss to the Utah Jazz, recording four points, one rebound, one assist and one steal in 16 minutes off the bench.
 Following the conclusion of his 10-day contract, the Bucks parted ways with Cunningham.
 On March 28, he was reacquired by the Stampede.

 On August 23, 2016, Cunningham signed with Jiangsu Monkey King of the Chinese Basketball Association.

 In June 2017, Cunningham signed with the Washington Wizards for the 2017 NBA Summer League.

 On August 29, 2017, Cunningham signed a one-year deal with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroCup.
-On June 16, 2018 he won the German national championship in his first year with the team.
+On June 16, 2018, he won the German national championship in his first year with the team.

 On November 28, 2018, Cunningham signed a deal with Italian basketball club Basket Brescia Leonessa of the LBA.
 He joined the Santa Cruz Warriors of the NBA G League in 2019.

 On January 17, 2020, Cunningham was reported to have signed with Shanghai Sharks.

 On January 25, 2021, he signed with Bnei Herzliya of the Israeli Basketball Premier League.

 On September 29, 2021, Cunningham signed with the Detroit Pistons.
 He was waived before the start of the season and joined the Motor City Cruise.
 However, he was released on November 15, before playing for the Cruise.

 On December 14, 2022, Cunningham signed with Pieno žvaigždės Pasvalys of the Lithuanian Basketball League (LKL).

+On November 22, 2023, Cunningham signed with Vojvodina of the Basketball League of Serbia (KLS).